Home Health Burnout syndrome: causes, symptoms, what to do

 • loss of enthusiasm for the profession;

-• unwillingness to communicate, tendency to loneliness;
+• reluctance to communicate, tendency to loneliness;

 • unconstructive disputes and conflicts with colleagues;